What is a Progressive Web App? Complete Guide to PWAs

 1. Lower Development Costs

-Building a single PWA costs significantly less than developing separate native apps for iOS and Android.
-You maintain one codebase that works across all platforms, reducing development time and ongoing maintenance expenses.
+Building one PWA costs far less than making separate iOS and Android apps.
+You keep one codebase for all platforms.
+This cuts build time and ongoing upkeep costs.

 2. Faster Time to Market